Acekorneya/Ark-Survival-Ascended-Server/README.md

       - RCON_ENABLED=TRUE                    # Needed for Graceful Shutdown / Updates / Server Notifications
       - CPU_OPTIMIZATION=FALSE               # Set to TRUE to enable CPU optimization helps reduce high CPU usage on some systems, FALSE to disable
       - DISPLAY_POK_MONITOR_MESSAGE=FALSE    # Or TRUE to Show the Server Monitor Messages / Update Monitor
-      - UPDATE_SERVER=TRUE                   # Enable or disable update checks
+      - UPDATE_SERVER=TRUE                   # Automatic updates require TRUE on every configured shared instance
       # Only used when more than one instance has UPDATE_SERVER=TRUE.
       # POK-manager writes these automatically for managed multi-instance setups.
       - UPDATE_COORDINATION_ROLE=MASTER      # MASTER or FOLLOWER